DenisPower1/private-messanger/README.md

 # Features

 * User registration.
-* Authentication
+* Authentication & Authorization.
+* Desappearing Messages by default after 20 minutes.
 * List all user registered while logged.
-* Send OTP code if user forgot the password
+* Send OTP code if user forgot the password.
 * Send an email while the recipient is offline.
 * Send messages to any registered user and start chatting right away.